ApexHAB/apex-alpha-ii/README.md

 # Apex Alpha II
-## A small, light-weight backup flight computer with potential applications as a balloon neck payload
+## A tiny, light-weight 'pico' flight computer with potential applications as a balloon neck payload

-The flight computer is based around an Atmel AVR microcontroller and utilises a U-Blox MAX GPS and a RFM22B radio module.
+The flight computer is based around a CC430 microcontroller and radio by Texas Instruments with a uBlox Max-6.
+It runs off a single AAA battery.

 ## Useful links